 Want to get your bearings before going for the gold on Mt.
 Nimbus?
 Based out of CMH’s Bugaboos Lodge, the Skyladder via Ferrata is CMH’s answer for guests who need to ease into the idea of being clipped into a mountain hundreds of metres above level ground.

 Like the Mt.
 Nimbus via Ferrata, the Skyladder via Ferrata was built by CMH guides, but on Trundle Mountain in the Purcells.
 The half-day tour leading to the summit is promoted as an introduction to the 'iron road' (what the Italian 'via Ferrata' translates to).
 However, the Skyladder’s half-day tour offers a hefty reward for participants of every skill level: here in its Bugaboos surroundings, this via Ferrata’s scenic payoff is justifies a trip for even the most experienced climber.

-That’s how a Men's Journal post describes Kicking Horse’s via Ferrata.
 Accessing the resort’s summits in the summer is an altogether different adventure than what skiers are used to, and clipped into Kicking Horse’s via Ferrata is one of the most immersive—and technical—ways to experience it.

-But first you have to get there.
 Meet your initial test: making your way over a suspension bridge as you watch the ground drop out from below you.
 Once on the other side, you’ve got 465-metres of vertical to go, and you’ll do it by traversing a sheer mountain face.
 For those with an appetite for adrenaline, being suspended mid-mountain—with a clear view of the ground 275-metres below—is a rush that’s unmatched.

 And the yes, there’s a reward.
 Besides topping out at Canada’s highest-elevation restaurant, Eagle’s Eye, you’ve also earned a few pride points.